Applying Trumatch Veneers Products with

 Step 3: Veneer Applications

-• Using the Trumatch® tool, scrape the contacted area hard to bond the two adhesive surfaces
+- Using the Trumatch® tool, scrape the contacted area to harden the two adhesive surfaces

-• Using your body weight and both hands to exert maximum pressure through Trumatch® product into the adhesive, scrape the entire panel again with the Trumatch® scraper
+- Using your body weight and both hands to exert maximum pressure through the Trumatch® product into the adhesive, scrape the entire panel again with the Trumatch® scraper

 The Trumatch® scraper is designed for joining surfaces with contact adhesive.
-The edges are square cut.
+The edges are square-cut.
 Do not relieve these edges by rounding them.
-The square edges insure maximum pressure for the best possible bond.
+The square edges ensure maximum pressure for the best possible bond

 Step 4: Inspection & Finishing

 Inspect the panel by shining a light across the grain.
-Insure that any problems are corrected prior to proceeding.
+Ensure that any problems are corrected before proceeding

 Types of bond problems:

-1. Ridges: Ridges result from inadequate adhesive coverage or adhesive manufacturers drying time is not being honored.
-Adhesive that is not dry allows the veneer to expand across the grain to form ridges in the grain direction, and generally all across the face.
+- Ridges: Ridges occur as a result of insufficient adhesive coverage or failure to adhere to the manufacturer’s specified drying time for the adhesive.
+An adhesive that is not dry allows the veneer to expand across the grain to form ridges in the grain direction, and generally all across the face.
 Allow adhesive to fully dry.
-If adhesive has legs when sheet is pulled off substrate, adhesive was not fully cured before bonding.
+The presence of adhesive residues resembling “legs” upon removing the sheet from the substrate indicates that the adhesive was not fully cured before the bonding process

-5. Finishing: Most finishing materials are suitable for use on Trumatch® products.
-It is however vary important that all finishing materials be tested for appropriate results.
-Water based finishes will cause veneer to try to expand.
-It is vital that the bond is well executed.
+- Finishing: Most finishing materials are suitable for use on Trumatch® products.
+It is, however, very important that all finishing materials be tested for appropriate results.
+Water-based finishes can lead to the expansion of the veneer.
+Therefore, it is essential to ensure that the bonding process is executed with precision

-6. Touch up: Fillers such as Star, Mohawk and Foam wood may be used to fill small voids in the surface of Trumatch® products.
-These fillers work best if thinned with lacquer thinner to a syrupy consistency and sanded while still wet.
+- Touch up: Fillers such as Star, Mohawk, and Foam wood can be utilized to address minor imperfections on the surface of Trumatch® products.
+For optimal results, it is recommended to thin these fillers with lacquer thinner until they achieve a syrup-like consistency and to sand them while they are still wet

 Frequently Asked Questions (FAQs) about Contact Cement